 \section{Classification of quadratic expressions, revisited}

 Before we proceed towards a classification of cubic expressions over an algebraically closed field in the next section, we review the much easier case of quadratic expressions.
-Their equivalence classes can be found by direct methods over an arbitrary field $K$, as in~\cite[Theorem~2]{MatPiz:self-reciprocal} and the discussion which follows it, but here we show how the case of $K$ algebraically closed can be resolved in a few lines using geometric ideas such as ramification points and Hurwitz's Theorem.
+Their equivalence classes can be determined by direct methods over an arbitrary field $K$, as in~\cite[Theorem~2]{MatPiz:self-reciprocal} and the discussion which follows it, but here we show how the case of $K$ algebraically closed can be resolved in a few lines using geometric ideas such as ramification points and Hurwitz's Theorem.

-Thus, let $R(x)$ be an arbitrary quadratic expression over an algebraically closed field $K$, which we first assume to not have characteristic two.
-Then according to Hurwitz's Theorem $R(x)$ has exactly two ramification points, each with index $2$.
-By composing on both sides with suitable M\"obius transformations we may assume the ramification points to be $\infty$ and $0$, and that they coincide with the corresponding branch points.
+Thus, let $R(x)$ be an arbitrary quadratic expression over an algebraically closed field $K$, which we first assume not to have characteristic two.
+Then according to Hurwitz's Theorem $R(x)$ has exactly two ramification points, each with index two.
+By composing on both sides with suitable M\"obius transformations we may assume the ramification points to be $\infty$ and $0$, and also that they coincide with the corresponding branch points.
 In particular, $R(x)$ is equivalent to a quadratic polynomial (a quadratic rational map without poles) and, actually, a scalar multiple of the map $x^2$ because it has $0$ as a ramification point.
-We conclude that, over an algebraically closed field of characteristic not $2$ every quadratic expression is equivalent to $x^2$.
+We conclude that over an algebraically closed field of characteristic different from two every quadratic expression is equivalent to $x^2$.